The IBA Hall at Figtree

 The northern branch of IBA, known as IBAND, was formed in February, 2006, as a result of a meeting of bridge players in the Northern Suburbs.
 The meeting was organised by George Cole.
 With a lot of support from the IBA committee and Chris Diment, we played our first game of duplicate bridge at the Thirroul Railway Institute Hall on Wednesday night, 22nd February, 2006.

 The Association operates in a competitive but friendly atmosphere, with new members and visitors always welcome.
 We offer bridge at the above two venues and at various times (see above for session times) throughout the week.
-Cost for a session of bridge varies from $4 to $5.
+Cost for a session of bridge is $5.

 Our hall at Figtree is in the park on the Princes Highway adjacent to the shopping complex and opposite MacDonalds, while the Railway Institute Thirroul is adjacent to Thirroul Railway Station on Railway Parade.